Photo of William Sokolove

 William Sokolove is an associate in the Congressional Investigations, Election and Political Law, and White Collar Defense and Investigations Practice Groups.
 He advises clients cooperating with and responding to high-profile investigations before Congress and the Department of Justice that entail significant legal and reputational risks.
 He is familiar with each phase of the investigatory process, including preparing for congressional hearings and responding to subpoenas and requests for documents.

-Prior to joining the Firm, William was a law clerk on the Senate Judiciary Committee and worked on successful congressional and state attorney general campaigns.
+William was a law clerk on the Senate Judiciary Committee and worked on successful congressional and state attorney general campaigns.

 Late last week, the Committee on Oversight and Accountability published the House of Representative’s “Authorization and Oversight Plans.”
 The massive 241-page report is required by the House rules, and the Oversight Committee’s report collects the individual oversight plans that each standing committee of the House is required to create at the start of a new Congress.
 The report is the most comprehensive collection of the committees’ plans for investigations in the coming Congress.